-The documentation relating to each meeting, such as the agenda and the minutes from the previous meeting, were given to Committee members sufficiently in advance.
+The documentation relative to each meeting, as well as the agenda and the minutes from the previous meeting, were given to Committee members sufficiently in advance.

-Ordinarily, after each Audit and Compliance Committee meeting, the Chairwoman of the Committee reported to the Board of Directors in a meeting held the same day, with regard to the actions taken and matters addressed in each Committee meeting.
+Ordinarily, after each Audit and Compliance Committee meeting, the Chairman of the Committee reports to the Board of Directors in a meeting held the same day, with regard to the actions taken and matters addressed in each Committee meeting.

-2 Audit and Compliance Committee regulation
+Audit and Compliance Committee regulation

-The Audit and Compliance Committee is governed by the provisions of applicable laws and regulations, the provisions contained in the Articles of Association, the Rules and Regulations for the Organisation and Functioning of the Board of Directors of Enagás, S.A., as well the Regulations of the Audit and Compliance Committee, dated on December 21, 2020
+The Audit and Compliance Committee is governed by the provisions of applicable laws and regulations, the provisions contained in the Articles of Association, the Rules and Regulations for the Organisation and Functioning of the Board of Directors of Enagás, S.A., as well as the Regulations of the Audit and Compliance Committee, dated on December 20, 2021